 Make your plans now to attend the 2009 AAUW NC Convention, March 27.
-Wilmington Branch and the AAUW NC program vice-presidents are working together to coordinate a memorable event in honor of AAUW NC's 100th anniversary.
-The format has been changed to one fantastic day on Friday, with the board meeting set for Saturday.

-The program includes: Friday morning workshop on "Riding the Wave to Financial Independence;" networking luncheon; afternoon annual meeting and elections; free time to enjoy the beach, topped off with a Gala Birthday Celebration Banquet.
-Plan to arrive Thursday afternoon and join a trolley tour of historic downtown Wilmington.
+Wilmington Branch and the AAUW NC program vice-presidents are in honor of AAUW NC's 100th anniversary.
+The format has been changed to one fantastic day on The program includes: Friday morning workshop on "Riding the Wave to Financial Independence;" networking luncheon; afternoon annual meeting and elections; free time to enjoy the beach, topped off with a Gala Birthday Celebration Banquet.
+Plan to arrive Thursday afternoon and join a trolley tour The hotel is located right on the beach and the event!
+Activities for spouses are being planned, so hosts have ordered beautiful weather for this special of historic downtown Wilmington.